MuhammadEmmadSiddiqui/MuhammadEmmadSiddiqui/README.md

-<h2 align="left">Hi 👋!
-My name is Emmad and I'm an AI enthusiast working on explainibility of AI systems and uncertainity quantification</h2>
+<h2 align="left">Hi I'm Emmad an AI enthusiast working on explainibility of AI systems and uncertainity quantification</h2>

 ###